menu

 Uptown is a densely urban neighborhood (based on population density) located in Charleston, South Carolina.

 Uptown real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Uptown neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Uptown neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics